-From the City of Norwich and the Broads National Park to Walsingham and the Norfolk Coast Area of Outstanding Natural Beauty, our Walsingham Way follows the valley of the River Wensum.
+From Norwich on the edge of the Broads National Park, to Walsingham close to the Norfolk Coast Area of Outstanding Natural Beauty, the Walsingham Way leads through the heart of Norfolk.

-Few written records of the Church in Norfolk earliest days survive, but we can safely imagine missionary monks baptising converts in the Norfolk’s rivers.
-(In the same way Paulinus baptised Northhumbrians at Yeavering.)
-In many ways the Wensum and Stiffkey are rivers of life.
+Few records of the Church’s earliest days survive, but you may safely imagine missionary monks at centres such as North Elmham and Great Ryburgh , baptising converts in the Norfolk’s rivers in the same way Paulinus baptised Northhumbrians at Yeavering.
+The Wensum and Stiffkey are rivers of life.